Canon 30D vs Nikon D3X

 |15.||Nikon D750||Y||stereo / mono||Y||Y||mini||2.0||Y||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 30D and the D3X have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the D3X have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Nikon D3X Manual.
+Further information on the features and operation of the 30D and D3X can be found, respectively, in the Canon 30D Manual (free pdf) or the online Nikon D3X Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 30D and the Nikon D3X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 30D:

 - More compact: Is smaller (144x106mm vs 160x157mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 475g or 38 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (83 percent cheaper at launch).